Join Team Read

 - Be a good role model for younger students

-- Speaking one or more languages in addition to English is a bonus!
+- Read and communicate clearly in English (speaking one or more languages in addition to English is a bonus!)

 - Demonstrate a commitment to academics and the importance of reading

-- Good attendance record (no more than seven unexcused absences in the previous school year)
+- Possess a good attendance record (no more than seven unexcused absences during the previous school year)

-- Parent permission and three references by teachers or other school personnel
+- Be able to secure two references from teachers or other school personnel

-- Commitment to the program twice a week for at least a full semester
+- Be able to guarantee program attendance and participation two days each week for at least a full semester